MaxSkippGriff/maxskippgriff/README.md

 - 🔭  I’m currently working on an attention-based model to perform re-identification (re-ID) of Amur tigers in the wild (Datasets here: https://cvwc2019.github.io/challenge.html)

-- 🌱  I’m learning Java, Python, JavaScript, and Angular
+- 🌱  I’m learning C, Java, Python, and JavaScript

 - 👯  I’m looking to collaborate on anything which interests or excites me